adaptlearning/documentation/02_authoring_tool/04_feature_development/import_export/import-export-reqs.md

 # Import/Export Feature

-**Objective**: to be able to move courses from one instance of the AT to another for editing.
+**Objective**: to be able to move courses from one instance of the authoring tool to another for editing.

 ## Definitions
 | Term               | Definition |